- Home

 Profile

-A/Prof Anantham Devanand
+A/Prof Devanand Anantham

-NMEC Deputy Chair, Singapore; Head, SingHealth Duke-NUS Lung Centre, Singapore; Senior Consultant, Department of Respiratory and Critical Care Medicine, Singapore General Hospital, Singapore
+NMEC Chair, Singapore; Head, SingHealth Duke-NUS Lung Centre, Singapore; Senior Consultant, Department of Respiratory and Critical Care Medicine, Singapore General Hospital, Singapore

 Profile

-Dr Devanand was trained in interventional bronchoscopy and clinical ethics at Beth Israel Deaconess Medical Centre, Harvard Medical School and Thoraxklinik, University of Heidelberg.
+A/Prof Anantham was trained in interventional bronchoscopy and clinical ethics at Beth Israel Deaconess Medical Centre, Harvard Medical School and Thoraxklinik, University of Heidelberg.
 He has clinical interests in advanced diagnostic bronchoscopy, sarcoidosis and medical thoracoscopy.
 His research interests include lung nodule evaluation, pleural diseases and medical decision-making.

 Emeritus Prof Lee Eng Hin